single-vehicle accident

 Here’s an important single care collision advice:

-If you’ve been in a single vehicle collision, avoid leaving the scene until you can do everything needed to preserve your legal claims.
+If you’ve been in a single vehicle collision, avoid leaving the scene of the single car accident until you can do everything needed to preserve your legal claims.
 This may involve recording pictures and video evidence of the car crash scene, calling an attorney to help you physically evaluate the situation, and speaking to nearby witnesses to get their contact information.
 Many times, witnesses are a useful resource to prove that your version of events is correct.

 Since environmental hazards and road defects cause many single-vehicle accidents, it is important to record that information in detail.
 When possible, collect video evidence, take pictures, and write down every detail you observe and remember from the car crash.